johnoros/git-basics/readme.txt

 Git Basic.

-Just experimenting with git and github toady
+Just experimenting with git and github today